michaelpradel/LExecutor/README.md

 1. Set the LExecutor mode to RECORD at `./src/lexecutor/Runtime.py`
 2. Execute `chmod +x get_traces.sh`
-3. Execute `get_traces.sh` giving the required arguments, e.g. `./get_traces.sh https://github.com/Textualize/rich rich tests`
+3. For every considered project, execute `get_traces.sh` giving the required arguments, e.g. `./get_traces.sh https://github.com/Textualize/rich rich tests`
+4. To get the path of all the generated traces, run `find ./data/repos/ -type f -name "trace_*.h5" > traces.txt`

-The output is stored as follows: the repositories with instrumented files and trace files is stored in `./data/repos` and the instruction ids is stored in `./iids.json`.
+The output is stored as follows: the repositories with instrumented files and trace files are stored in `./data/repos`; the instruction ids is stored in `./iids.json`; the trace paths is stored in `traces.txt`.

 #### Open-source functions